boltops-tools/sonic/docs/_docs/tutorial-ecs-exec.md

 The rest of this section assumes that you have the `~/.sonic/settings.yml` set up.

-You can also tack on a command at the end of the `ecs-exec` command to be run as a one off instead of starting a bash shell.
+You can also tack on a command at the end of the `ecs exec` command to be run as a one off instead of starting a bash shell.
 Example:

 ```
 $ sonic ecs exec hi-web uname -a
 Running: scp -r /tmp/sonic ec2-user@34.211.195.71:/tmp/sonic  > /dev/null
-Warning: Permanently added '34.211.195.71' (ECDSA) to the list of known hosts.
 => ssh -t ec2-user@34.211.195.71 bash /tmp/sonic/bash_scripts/docker-exec.sh uname -a
-Warning: Permanently added '34.211.195.71' (ECDSA) to the list of known hosts.
 Linux fc4035f90bdc 4.4.51-40.58.amzn1.x86_64 #1 SMP Tue Feb 28 21:57:17 UTC 2017 x86_64 GNU/Linux
 Connection to 34.211.195.71 closed.
 $